Projects

 Relationship to organization

-• Keep product context inside the organization, then split by project when needed.
+• Keep related products inside one organization, then split by project when they have separate owners

-• Each environment belongs to a project and holds deployable resources.
+• Each environment belongs to one project and holds deployable resources

 Start here

-• Add Development or Staging environments when the release flow grows.
+• Add Development or Staging when your release flow grows

 Quick decision rule

-Start with one project unless one of these is true:
+Start with one project until one of these is true:

 Edit on GitHub